NightKey/Server-monitoring-discord-bot/README.md

 |SOFTWARE          |Anything that interacts with the programs running on the host machine. |
 |BOT               |Anything that interacts with the bot's workings.                       |

+### Returns

+When it's called, it returns with the following values, in the following order:
+ - The name given in the create call
+ - Channel ID, if required
+ - User ID, if required
+ - User Input, if required

 ## UserName

 Returns the current name of the selected user, where the user's ID is match the given ID.